jakearchibald/jakearchibald.com/static-build/posts/2023/06/the-event-loop/index.md

 Let's say the user:

 1. Presses 'A' on the keyboard.
-1. They click something.
+1. Clicks something.
-1. They press 'B'.
+1. Presses 'B' on the keyboard.

-1. The browser renders the current state of the document.
+Then the browser renders the current state of the document.

 Running this all in parallel creates a bunch of problems.
 Although the code handling these events has started in the right order (and that isn't even guaranteed in a fully parallel system), the code handling the 'A' key press took longer, so it completes _after_ the 'B' key press and the click.